Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models

-Importantly, apart from the type-I scars present in systems with $\Ly=2$, other varieties of scars also emerge for the systems with $\Ly=4$ (Table~\ref{tab:scarsQLMQDM}).
-This is illustrated for the case of the system $(\Lx,\Ly) = (6,4)$ in Fig.~\ref{fig:Lx6Ly4scars} both for $\lambda=0$ and $\lambda \neq 0$ where the bipartite entanglement entropy, $S_{L/2}$ (Eq.~\ref{eq:Sentdef}), is shown for all the eigenstates in the zero winding number sector.
-At $\lambda=0$ (top left panel of Fig.~\ref{fig:Lx6Ly4scars}), we find $7$ degenerate eigenstates with eigenvalues $\Okin=+2$ and $\Okin=-2$ respectively.
-These are anomalous eigenstates from the discussion of type-III scars in Sec.~\ref{subsec:classification} and also show up as outliers in the bipartite entanglement entropy, $S_{L/2}$ (Eq.~\ref{eq:Sentdef}), as shown in Fig.~\ref{fig:Lx6Ly4scars} (top left panel). $2$ linear combinations of these scars with $\Okin=+2$ ($-2$) also diagonalize $\Opot$ with eigenvalue $12$ which result in type-IIIA scars that are eigenstates at any $\lambda$ with energy $E=12\lambda +2$ ($E=12\lambda-2$) (Fig.~\ref{fig:Lx6Ly4scars}, top right) whereas the other $5$ scars are type-IIIB which are only present when $\lambda=0$ and cease to be eigenstates of $\ham$ for $\lambda \neq 0$.
-The localization of type-IIIA scars, which have momentum $(0,0)$ and $(\pi,\pi)$ respectively, is evident by plotting the amplitude of one such scar with $(\Okin, \Opot)=(-2,12)$ in the basis of states with $(k_x,k_y) =(0,0)$ with only $32$ out of the $1384$ momentum states contributing to it as shown in Fig.~\ref{fig:Lx6Ly4scars} (bottom left).
-On the other hand, type-IIIB scars for the $(6,4)$ system do not seem to have a well-defined momentum but expressing such a scar wavefunction directly in the basis of the electric flux Fock states again highlights their anomalous nature as well as the fact that these are not eigenstates of $\Opot$ (Fig.~\ref{fig:Lx6Ly4scars}, bottom right).
 Apart from the $8$ type-I scars with $E=10\lambda$ at $\lambda \neq 0$, there are $4$ other type-II scars which also have exactly the same energy eigenvalue of $E=10 \lambda$.
-However, as explained in Sec.~\ref{subsec:classification}, these eigenstates are composed of a superposition of a zero mode and a nonzero mode of $\Okin$ such that neither change as a function of $\lambda$, but the relative factor between these two modes changes with $\lambda$.
+However, as explained in Sec.~\ref{subsec:classification}, these eigenstates are composed of a superposition of zero modes and nonzero modes of $\Okin$ such that neither change as a function of $\lambda$, but the unnormalized wavefunction can be written such that only the relative phase factor between these modes changes with $\lambda$.